janpaweljanusz/SceneRuntimeEnvironment/README.md

 Finally, [Microsoft ClearScript.V8](https://github.com/Microsoft/ClearScript) was selected due to simplicity, support and rich range of functions.

-At the same time, none of these libraries provided asynchronous call of functions in JavaScript.
-It's implementation was the main task of the Challange.
+At the same time, none of these libraries provided asynchronous calls of functions in JavaScript.
+Its implementation was the main task of the Challange.

 # License
 [Apache License Version 2.0](http://github.com/Taritsyn/JavaScriptEngineSwitcher/blob/master/LICENSE.txt)